pulp/pulp_installer/docs/index.md

 long as the `apache` webserver is deployed for both.

-The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role, which should be installed from ansible-galaxy.
+The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role, which you can from ansible-galaxy.

 ```
 ansible-galaxy install geerlingguy.postgresql
 ```

-Variables
+Customizing Your Pulp Installation
 ---------

+Because the Pulp installer is composed of Ansible roles, you can use the variables for each of these roles to customize your Pulp installation.
+For example, if you want to specify firewall requirements, edit the corresponding firewall variables associated with the [pulp_webserver](https://pulp-installer.readthedocs.io/en/latest/roles/pulp_webserver/#pulp_webserver) role.
-**Each role documents all the variables that it uses**.
+Each role documents all the variables that it uses.
 Some variables are used by multiple roles.
 In that case, they are documented in their primary role and mentioned in the `shared_variables` section the other roles.